 Step 3: Calculate ROI

-ROI can be calculated in different ways depending on whether the property is financed or purchased outright.
+ROI can be calculated in different ways depending on how the investor purchased the rental property, whether it's financed or purchased outright.

 For Cash Purchases